 Individual use tax is due by April 15th of the following year after your purchase.

 Motor vehicles, trailers, boats, recreational off highway vehicles, and snowmobiles

-Unlike with the purchase of most items, (on which use tax is due by April 15th of the following year) use tax for these items is due by the 20th day of the following month after your purchase.
+Unlike the purchase of most items (on which use tax is due by April 15th of the following year), use tax for the following items is due by the 20th day of the following month after your purchase: